The Last Internationale

-In January 2013, they released a 5-song EP titled "New York, I Do Mind Dying".
+In January 2013, they released a 5-song EP titled New York, I Do Mind Dying.
 Rage Against the Machine guitarist Tom Morello introduced the band to his bandmate, drummer Brad Wilk, who subsequently joined the band between 2014 and 2015.
 Their debut album, We Will Reign, was released on August 19, 2014.
 The album was produced by Brendan O'Brien and Brendan Benson.
 That was to be their last production with Epic Records (a Sony label), with which they broke to preserve their editorial independence.

 The band made their network television debut on August 27, 2014, playing "Life, Liberty and the Pursuit of Indian Blood" on the Late Show with David Letterman.
 They opened for Robert Plant in the fall of 2014 to support his Lullaby and...
 The Ceaseless Roar tour.

-In 2015, they joined The Who on the European leg of their 'The Who Hits 50' tour.
+In 2015, they joined the Who on the European leg of their The Who Hits 50 tour.

-Bootleg Kills... vol1, released in 2016, is a mostly acoustic collection of covers, outtakes and other bits and pieces.
+Bootleg Kills...
+Vol. 1, released in 2016, is a mostly acoustic collection of covers, outtakes and other bits and pieces.

-Soul on fire was independently produced and released in February 2019.
+Soul on Fire was independently produced and released in February 2019.
 Anthony Kozlowski of Atwood Magazine calls it "capital “R” rawk announcing itself boldly and viciously.
 It was meant to be heard among this mass of humanity, channeling collective frustration into gritted teeth and stomping feet.
 Raise your glass and knock it back."